The Wheel of Fortune

 So, the Wheel of Fortune can signal a formidable opportunity ahead, but always also a warning: Don't bet your whole fortune on the most fortunate outcome.
 Save something for a rainy day.
 Consider in advance what you can do if things don't go your way.

-About the Tarot Wheel of Fortune Card
+A. E. Waite about the Tarot Wheel of Fortune Card

 - The Magician